Newport Beach Civic Center and Park: Park design

 The existing site required significant technical effort to allow for the realization of successful horticultural conditions.
 The park was designed by PWP Landscape Architecture.
 The park is conceived as a series of planting characters that respond to both design program and existing conditions, linked by a series of meandering paths.
 Civic gardens adjacent to City Hall in the southern portion of the site transition to park land made up of multiple meadows, habitat for native flora and fauna, trails, bridges over an existing wetland, and extensive native California planting.
 These additions gives Newport Beach residents an additional place to hike and enjoy nature.
 Sustainable practices include on-site storm-water treatment with extensive swales and retention basins integrated into planting.

 Amenities

-The community room and lawn can be rented out to host events.
-The space includes a large meeting and banquet room, civic lawn, large outdoor patio, warming kitchen, presentation and audio/visual equipment, and ample parking in structure.
-The venue can hold 150 banquet seats and 180 theater seats in addition to the 1500 the Civic Lawn can hold.
-The civic center lawn also hosts a concert series brought on by the City of Newport Beach.
-Here residents can set up chairs and enjoy live music for free while enjoying the scenery.
+The space includes a large meeting and banquet room, civic lawn, large outdoor patio, warming kitchen, presentation and audio/visual equipment, and parking in structure.
+The venue holds 150 banquet seats and 180 theater seats in addition to the 1500 the Civic Lawn can hold.
+The civic center lawn hosts a concert series.
 The center also hosted the 55th Annual Newport Beach Art Exhibition and houses many events of the Newport Beach Arts Foundation.
 The Newport Beach Art Exhibition features over 250 works of art, including painting, mixed media, sculpture and photography.
-The event is open to everyone.
-It gives art enthusiasts a place to view and buy pieces they enjoy accompanied with food and entertainment.